 Where do I pay?

-When you walk onto a streetcar or bus you will see a little change bank that you throw your change into.
-The driver will then give you proof-of-payment/transfer—hold on to this as on occasion fare inspectors come on board and ask you for proof-of-payment.
-There are some sneaky people that try and get on without paying!
+On the newer streetcars, you’ll see a PRESTO tap-on point as soon as you walk into any door.
+If you aren’t using PRESTO, you’ll find a machine to pay at around the middle of the car.
+On the older streetcars, or on the bus, when you walk onto a streetcar or bus you will see a little change bank that you throw your change into.
+The driver will then give you proof of payment/transfer—hold on to this as on occasion fare inspectors come on board and ask you for proof of payment.
 You may notice people boarding in the back doors—this is only for people with passes, not people that are paying with tokens or cash.

-To pay to get on the subway, you won’t be able to access the trains without paying at the agent.
+To pay to get on the subway, you won’t be able to access the trains without paying at the agent bank, or tapping your PRESTO card.

 How do you know you’re getting on the right one?